hotwa/LillyMol/docs/Workflows/train_test_split_optimise.md

 dopattern.sh -do HLM,hPPB,MDR1_ER,RLM,rPPB,Sol
         'cd % && iwstats -E combined.activity -p 2 -w -Y allequals test.split.pred' | grep R2
 ```
-dopattern can be a key productivity leverage when performing a set
+dopattern can provide key productivity leverage when performing an identical set
 of operations across a range of datasets.
+And while it was not done here, dopattern
+enables parallel and distributed computation of the individual tasks, enabling
+further efficiencies.